iamabdulgafoor/xmlRpc/README.md

 # xmlRpc

-This is initial set up for the Apache xmlRpc Client and Server setup End to End communication between the client and server
+This is initial set up for the Apache xmlRpc Client and XmlRpc Server setup End to End communication between the client and server